Tim J. Yen

 Tim J. Yen is an American molecular biologist and cancer biologist.
 Yen held the rank of Professor and in 2023, became Emeritus at Fox Chase Cancer Center in Philadelphia, Pennsylvania.
 Yen is known for pioneering work in the field of mitosis.

 Biography

 Yen earned a BS in biochemistry from the University of California, Santa Barbara in 1978.
 He remained at the University to earn his MA in biochemistry in 1981, and his PhD in molecular biology in 1985.
-Yen worked as a postdoctoral fellow with Don W. Cleveland at the Johns Hopkins University School of Medicine.
+Yen worked as a postdoctoral fellow with Don W. Cleveland at the Johns Hopkins School of Medicine.

 Contributions to science

 Prior to the 1990s, the molecular mechanisms of how microtubule fibers drive chromosome movement in mitosis were largely unresolved.
 As a post-doc in 1991, Tim Yen identified CENP-E, the first mitotic motor protein and found to be essential for progression through mitosis.

 Over the course of 30 years as an independent researcher, Yen made further seminal discoveries in the field of mitosis.
 These include, cloning of CENP-F (a nuclear matrix protein with cell cycle specific distribution), characterization of ATM, and identification of kinetochore assembly pathways.
 In 2001, Yen discovered the “mitotic checkpoint complex”, a multi-protein complex that inhibits the critical transition from metaphase to anaphase.

 His more recent work has since shown how this checkpoint functions to maintain accurate chromosomal segregation through “activation" following aberrant microtubules to chromosome attachments, an essential process in preventing aneuploidy, and thereby plays an important role in both oncogenesis and cancer therapy.